Blog

 2.1 Definition 1

-“A register is the most active, standardized data collection possible from observation units on predetermined but expandable questions, for which a precise reference to the source population can be transparently presented.”
+"A register is a data collection process that is as active and standardized as possible, based on observational units and addresses predefined but expandable questions, for which a precise reference to the source population can be transparently demonstrated."

 (Source: German Institute for Vascular Health Research)